Vis Com students begin with composition, layout, and typography as fundamental skills.

-Our bachelor of fine arts (BFA) in studio art with an emphasis in visual communication will prepare you to be a designer of information.
+Ball State's bachelor's degree in visual arts with an emphasis in visual communication will prepare you to be a designer of information.
 In a broad sense, that covers everything about our environment: the spaces in which we live and work, the products we buy, and the messages we send and receive.

 Visual communication requires attention to detail and cultural awareness.
 Contemporary design is much more than digital skills.
 Contemporary design is collaborative, bringing designers together as teams to craft innovative solutions to a wide range of traditional and contemporary formats.

-At Ball State, you will work alongside your fellow visual communication majors in teams, closely supervised and guided by your instructors.
+At Ball State, you will work alongside your classmates in teams, closely supervised and guided by your instructors.
 You will learn, master, and refine your practical professional skills while combining a creative vision and personal aesthetic with the needs of a client.

 What You Will Study

 Our curriculum develops your skills, perceptions, and problem-solving abilities in traditional and digital media.
 You will work with professors to thoughtfully edit and revise your work for presentation and to translate your personal growth into your unique portfolio.
 This is a professional degree, and you will be prepared to enter the design world upon graduation.

 Get to Know Our Faculty

 What Can You Do with a Degree in Visual Communication?

 As a graduate of our program, you’ll be prepared for:

 - a career as a graphic designer for an established firm